Exclusive: Inside The North Texas Factory Making Syringes For COVID-19 Vaccines

 “What kind of lessons did we learn in H1N1, how can we do better the next time and everybody knew there would be a next time, a public health emergency would happen.
 Nobody knew it’d be 2020.”

-Once the COVID-19 pandemic began early last year, the federal government reached out to RTI again.READ MORE: Young Man Shot To Death Behind The Wheel Of Car In DeSoto; Witnesses Saw Passenger Run Off
+Once the COVID-19 pandemic began early last year, the federal government reached out to RTI again.READ MORE: Federal Authorities Investigating String Of Burglaries At North Texas Gun Stores

 Last May, the company received an $84 million contract for hundreds of millions of syringes and began shipping them in June.
 “I think the government was very forward thinking,” said Duesman.